Damir Džumhur: 2021: Continued struggles, out of top 150

-2022: Montpellier quarterfinal, two Challenger finals, back to top 200
+2022: ATP quarterfinal, Challenger finals, back to top 200

 He qualified for the 2022 Australian Open main draw, but lost in the first round to Pablo Andújar.
 After that, he reached the quarterfinals of Montpellier as a qualifier, where he lost in straight sets to Filip Krajinović, after beating fourth seed Nikoloz Basilashvili in the round of 16.

-2023–2025: Third French Open third round, record Challenger titles, top 100
+2023–2024: Third French third round, record Challenger titles, back to top 100

 He received a wildcard for the main draw of the inaugural edition of the 2023 Banja Luka Open in his home country.
 He reached the quarterfinals defeating lucky loser Liam Broady, his first ATP win of the season in the first round, and seventh seed Richard Gasquet in the second round, before losing to the second seed and eventual finalist Andrey Rublev.

 In April 2024, seeded second, he won his ninth Challenger at the 2024 Open Città della Disfida, defeating top seed Harold Mayot in straight sets.
-As a result he returned to the top 150 in the rankings on 8 April 2024.
+As a result, he returned to the top 150 in the rankings on 8 April 2024.
 Four months later, following two more Challenger titles in Ostrava and in Zagreb, he returned to the top 100 on 12 August 2024, for the first time since 2020.
 In September he won his fifth title of the season at the 2024 Istanbul Challenger.
 In November, Džumhur lifted his sixth straight trophy at the Maia Challenger in Portugal, a season record for the most Challenger titles, defeating Italian Francesco Passaro, which ensured his place inside the top 100, at world No. 83 in the ATP singles rankings on 2 December 2024.

+2025–2026: Fifth ATP final

 At the 2025 Chile Open Džumhur reached the quarterfinals defeating sixth seed Mariano Navone.

-After a five year absence Džumhur returned to the main draw of the 2025 BNP Paribas Open in Indian Wells after qualifying.
+After a five-year absence Džumhur returned to the main draw of the 2025 BNP Paribas Open in Indian Wells after qualifying.
 In the first round he defeated Roberto Bautista Agut.

+He reached the semifinals at the 2025 Croatia Open Umag, defeating Titouan Droguet, making the last four at the event on the fourth attempt and his tenth tour-level semifinal.

+Džumhur reached his first ATP semifinal in a year at the 2026 Croatia Open Umag, since the 2025 edition at the tournament, after an almost a 4-hour battle defeating fourth seed and Roland Garros semifinalist Matteo Arnaldi.
+As a result, he returned to the top 100 in the singles rankings on 20 July 2026.
+In the semifinals, Džumhur secured another marathon victory, rallying past Alex Molcan in two hours and 44 minutes to book his fifth ATP final, first in over 8 years.
+He lost the final to Daniel Mérida in three sets after a two-hour match.